How To Reduce Admin-Ajax Server Load In WordPress

 Admin-ajax.php is part of the WordPress AJAX API.
-It does handle requests from both backend and front end as well.
+It does handle requests from both the backend and front end as well.
 Ajax allows web pages to be updated asynchronously by exchanging small amounts of data with the server behind the scenes.

 How To Reduce Admin-Ajax Server Load?